PGreatness/import-Greatness/README.md

 ---

+## RESTful APIs Used

+_The Daily Bugle_ makes use of **4** RESTful APIs.
+Each API, along with an explanation and link, are listed below.

+- <span style="color:#ff496c">DarkSky API</span>

+The [DarkSky API](https://darksky.net/dev) provides extensive information about a location's weather, along with a daily and weekly summary.
+We have used this API to display the client's local weather. **An API key is required to use this REST API, see below to see [how to get one](../master/README.md#For-DarkSky-API).**

+- <span style="color:#ff496c">New York Times API</span>

+The [New York Times API](https://developer.nytimes.com/) provides detailed news and headlines that, more often than not, have huge impacts around the globe.
+We have used this API to pull some of the stories and display them to the client. **An API key is required to use this REST API, see below to see [how to get one](../master/README.md#For-New-York-Times-API).**

+- <span style="color:#ff496c">IPAPI</span>

+A helpful and powerful API, [IPAPI](https://ipapi.co/) takes an IP address and returns a whole host of information that can help us do many things.
+For this project, we used this API to get the correct location of the client in longitude and latitude form.

+- <span style="color:#ff496c">Ipify</span>

+Simple and easy to use, [this REST API](https://www.ipify.org/) can give easily gives us the client's IP address.
+We have used this API in conjunction with IPAPI to get the client's location in longitude and latitude form.

+---

 ## How do I run this on my machine?

 When you are ready, go to your terminal and change your directory to where your would like to clone the repo, then run the below command: